8 neuroscientists fail to cite a single neuroscience study to support their claims

 The authors assert that a more accurate scientific analysis confirms only a “tiny percentage of those who viewed sex films” as having any negative effects—quoting “less than 2 percent of men, less than 0.05 percent of women.”
 They do so without citation, and without mentioning either the 2016 US study in which 28% of porn users scored at (or above) the cutoff for possible hypersexual disorder, or the 2016 Belgian study in which 28% of porn users self-assessed their porn consumption as problematic (alarmingly high rates, given that users of potentially addictive stimuli are typically among the last to recognize they have problems).
 Despite this, the authors of the op-ed go on to contend that pornography does “not have even primarily negative effects” and instead “mostly positive effects.”

 Passed over are 55 peer-reviewed studies—a preponderance of the evidence to date—linking pornography use to lower relationship or sexual satisfaction (yes, most examined positive effects too).
-Also disregarded are 24 studies linking porn consumption to sexual problems and lower arousal, 20 studies documenting pornography escalation or habituation and a full 13 scientific reviews that establish serious risks with pornography use.
+Also disregarded are 27 studies linking porn consumption to sexual problems and lower arousal, over 30 studies documenting pornography escalation or habituation, and a full 17 scientific reviews & commentaries that establish serious risks with pornography use.

 Such research, these authors argue, ought to be dismissed in a more “balanced” assessment.
 By contrast, those who disagree with their rosy analysis have, in their words, simply “disregarded the scientific method” or failed to conduct sufficiently “rigorous” studies.